pandemic has brought unexpected challenges for all of us. Our expat experience is also being affected.

 Limits to our sense of control.

-As expats, we are used to navigating novelty and calls for adaptation.
-Being in Buenos Aires, or anywhere abroad, requires us to adapt to cultural differences, to the concrete peculiarities of local customs and how things are run.
+Expats are used to navigating novelty and challenges.
+Being in Buenos Aires, or anywhere abroad, requires us to adapt to doing things differently, from our most intimate habits like to adjusting to cultural differences.
 We all had to learn to cross the street safely here and find our way in the negotiation of kisses, hugs, or handshakes when meeting porteños.
 Living abroad is about challenging ourselves, being enriched, giving up some control in order to immerse ourselves in a different reality.
-In most cases, however, we rely on a deeper sense of control: that any loss of control, as expat, is part of a chosen identity, a chosen journey, which contains the ability and freedom to change course.
+In most cases, however, we rely on a deeper sense of control: that any loss of control, as expat, is part of a chosen identity, a chosen journey, which contains the ability and freedom to change course or go back home.
 In the current pandemic, our expat sense of freedom and control over the course of our journey is being challenged at many levels.
+For example, there are not flights back -unless permanently.
 This loss of control can be very stressful.

 The need for control varies depending on personality characteristics and the complex interplay of environmental, personal, and developmental factors.
 It is one thing to be told you cannot fly to the US if most of your family is in Argentina with you, and another thing is if your aging parents are back ‘home’ and you are their primary support.
 You may have low need for control as a personality trait, but if you just opened a restaurant, you will react strongly to the loss of control because of the unfortunate timing and financial loss.